FIWARE/tools.Md2pdf/README.md

 ## About

 **md2pdf** is a Python package which allows you to generate a PDF document from a set of Markdown files.
+If you have any kind of issue feel free to contact us in <https://github.com/Fiware/tools.Md2pdf/issues>

 ## Markdown guidelines